taylorjbritt/capstone1/README.md

 ## The Data

 The World Air Quality Index Project is a small organization that collects readings from air quality monitoring stations around the world and standardizes them using E.P.A. guidelines into AQI, or Air Quality Index, units.
 Unfortunately, the type of airborne particle that different stations report is not uniform – all of the stations I looked at report PM<sub>2.5</sub> concentrations (particulate matter 2.5 micrometers or less), but reporting of PM<sub>10</sub> (between 2.5 and 10 micrometers).
 NO<sub>2</sub> (Nitrogen Dioxide), CO (carbon monoxide), and SO<sub>2</sub> (sulfur dioxide) is sporadic.
-Many stations have daily values dating back to September 1st, 2014, but quite a few began reporting more recently, and often there are gaps in the reporting, ranging from a day or two to several months.
+Many stations have daily values dating back to the beginning of 2014, but quite a few began reporting more recently, and often there are gaps in the reporting, ranging from a day or two to several months.

 I had to download the datasets individually, so I decided to focus on stations that had PM<sub>2.5</sub> and  NO<sub>2</sub> dating back to 2014.
 The other pollutants were too sporadic to find data for in the range of cities I wanted to look at.
 Most NO<sub>2</sub> comes from automobile traffic and in burning fossil fuels, so it seemed like a good pollutant to focus on.